snyk/driftctl/docs/new-remote-provider.md

 }
 ```

-Your provider is now set up !
+Your provider is now set up!

-## Prepare Driftctl to support new resources
+## Prepare driftctl to support new resources

-New resource for the just added provider will be located in `pkg/resource/<provider name>`.
-You should create this directory and the `metadata.go` file.
+Each new resource of the newly added provider will be located in `pkg/resource/<provider name>` directory.
+You need to create the latter and the `metadatas.go` file inside it.

 Inside this file add a new function:

 ```go
 func InitResourcesMetadata(resourceSchemaRepository resource.SchemaRepositoryInterface) {
 }
 ```

-And add a call to it in the `remote/<provider>/init.go` you created at first step.
+Then, add a call to this function in the `remote/<provider>/init.go` file you created in the first step.

-You also need to create a test schema for upcoming test.
+You also need to create a test schema for upcoming tests.

 Please use `TestCreateNewSchema` located in `test/schemas/schemas_test.go` to generate a schema file that will be used for the mocked provider.

-Everything is now ready, you should [start adding new resources](new-resource.md) !
+Everything is now ready, you should [start adding new resources](new-resource.md)!